mbsimonovic/terraform-aws-service-catalog/modules/tls-scripts/core-concepts.md

 Keeping the secret in JSON as discussed earlier allows us to make only a single API call to get everything we need from the remote secret store.

-It just means we'll need to process the JSON in order to retrieve the keys and certificates as needed:
+Since the above call returns a JSON object containing all of our TLS secrets, we'll need to process the JSON in order to retrieve the individual keys and certificates as needed.
+Here's some sample bash demonstrating how to do that using [the jq command line tool](https://stedolan.github.io/jq/) for processing JSON:

 ```
 local -r secret_output